mariourban83/MU-Python-Django-Ecommerce-Store/README.md

 Displaying only products in selected category.

+#### Search Page

+Full site search is performed after entering string into the searchbar box.
+User is redirected to the search result page where relevant results are displayed

 #### Cart

 If cart is empty, only 'Cart is empty is displayed'.
 After adding an item to the cart(clicking add to cart button), user gets redirected to the cart page where products present in cart are displayed on the left with the ability to update ammount of product/s or remove the item/s completely from the cart.
 Price is automatically calculated after add, edit or remove item/s (user actions).